-- “That just because endo affects women, it is very important and not something I should ignore” (male, age not provided)
+- “That just because endo affects women, it is very important and not something I should ignore” (male student)

 - “One of our students was not going to be able to graduate because she had too many absences.
 After she heard your presentation, she was diagnosed with endometriosis.
 Her absences were excused as a result, and she will be graduating on time in June!” – Health teacher, Albany High School

 - “As I was leaving the school this evening, one of the student's approached me and told me she felt her doctor thought her painful discomfort was normal and she would grow out of it.
 But now she feels she should see a specialist.
 She was going to listen to her body and take control!” – Living Environment teacher, The Beacon School